What Is Boudoir?

 Despite what the internet might have you believe, a boudoir photo shoot isn’t just about lingerie and come-hither eyes (though that’s totally an option).
 At its core, boudoir is an experience rooted in self-expression, confidence, and celebration.
 It’s about showing up exactly as you are—and maybe discovering you’re even more powerful, more radiant, and yes, more sultry than you realized.

 As a Seattle boudoir photographer, I’ve worked with people from every walk of life: newly engaged, newly single, celebrating milestones, reclaiming their bodies, or just saying yes to themselves for the first time in a long time.
 Some arrive in silk robes and heels.
 Others in cozy sweaters, leather jackets, or nothing at all.
 Every session is customized, guided, and built around your vibe—not a cookie-cutter pose list.
+I pose based on your body and how your body works and moves.
+I know hundreds of poses and implement poses that work for you.

 And if you’re thinking, “I’m not photogenic,” or “I need to lose a few pounds first,” let me stop you right there.
 Boudoir is for every body.
 No filters, no perfection required.
 Just you, owning your story in a way that feels powerful, beautiful, and real.